 - Intelligent Scan feature for facial recognition

 Looking at what Samsung has been doing over the years, we can deduce a good number of things about the Galaxy Note 9 based on all that we know about Galaxy S9 specs and features.
-Just about everything about the S9 is in the public domain, which also means that we know a great deal of details regarding the Galaxy Note 9.
+Just about everything about the S9 is in the public domain, which also means that we know a lot of details regarding the Galaxy Note 9.

 It’s almost certain that the Note 9 will be powered by a Snapdragon 845 or Exynos 9810 chipset paired with at least 6GB RAM.
 It’s unlikely that Samsung will make the swift shift to 8GB RAM after having only used the module once on its Note flagship.
 This is despite the fact that the Galaxy S9+ is also expected to come with a standard RAM of 6GB.